M4ss1ck/ffmpeg-frontend/PACKAGING.md

 ### Windows

 - The NSIS installer can be distributed directly to users
-- The portable version requires no installation

 ### Linux

 - AppImage can be distributed directly and runs on most distributions
-- DEB packages can be installed with `sudo dpkg -i package.deb`
-- RPM packages can be installed with `sudo rpm -i package.rpm`
-- TAR.GZ can be extracted and run manually

 ## Troubleshooting